Kardex Group: Kardex Remstar

 Kardex Remstar is a manufacturer of automated storage and retrieval systems small-sized inventory.
 Remstar has a global presence with more than 30 subsidiaries and representative offices, offering customers comprehensive service and support in addition to its automated storage and retrieval systems.
-The company generated sales of €557.1 million with 2'100 employees.
+The company generated sales of €572.8 million with 2'200 employees in 2025.
 Kardex Remstar has production facilities in Neuburg an der Kammel and Bellheim, Germany, and in West Columbia, South Carolina, USA.

 Kardex Mlog

 Kardex Mlog develops, manufactures and maintains integrated material handling systems and automated high-bay warehouses.
-The company acts as a general contractor and supplier of components and system solutions from its own production facilities in the fields of new installations, modernization and service.
-These include storage and retrieval machines up to 45 meters high, conveyor technology and software solution.
-With 370 employees, Kardex Mlog achieved a turnover of €104.2 million in the financial year 2024.
+The company acts as a general contractor and supplier of components and systems from its own production facilities in the fields of new installations, modernization and service.
+These include storage and retrieval machines up to 45 meters high, conveyor technology and software.
+With 420 employees, Kardex Mlog achieved a turnover of €115.9 million in the financial year 2025.
 The company is headquartered in Neuenstadt am Kocher, Germany.

 Kardex AS Solutions

-AutoStore offers a space-saving and efficient storage and order-picking solution for small parts based on autonomous robots.
-As a global partner, Kardex is involved in the distribution, planning and installation of AutoStore solutions worldwide.
-Kardex AS Solutions generated revenues of EUR 130.4 million in 2024 with 190 employees.
+AutoStore offers storage and order-picking for small parts based on autonomous robots.
+As a global partner, Kardex is involved in the distribution, planning and installation of AutoStore worldwide.
+Kardex AS Solutions generated revenues of EUR 162,6 million in 2025 with 230 employees.